Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 #### Pass-through whip

-It is similar to a [carwash whip].
+It is similar to a [car-wash whip].
 It requires a [goofy] handhold.
 In steps 1 and 2 raise your right hand over her head, in steps 3 and 4 bring your right hand to your lower back as to create tension and cause the follower to do a clockwise turn.
 If you place your right hand on your right hip as opposed to